 It’s the most wonderful time of the year.
 And the most expensive.
 It’s that time of year when we flock to stores to knock out our Christmas shopping list.
 Some bloggers will tell you that the way to save money is to make your own gifts or to donate to a charity on behalf of someone.
-Those ideas might work for adults, but let’s be honest, it won’t fly with kids.
+Those ideas might work for adults, but let’s be honest, it won’t fly for the kiddos on your Christmas list.
 Here are ways to save money while doing your holiday shopping.

 Make Your Christmas Shopping List And Check It Twice

 Have you ever gone to the grocery store with a mental checklist and an empty stomach only to purchase plenty of things you don’t need?